 Our lawyers are independent thinkers who are commercially-minded and at the top of their game technically.
 However, clients also expect us to offer something more: a passion for their particular industry and the technologies that are transforming it.

 A first-class or 2:1 degree and excellent A-levels are a must.
-But it's just as important that you're inquisitive with a curiosity to learn and develop your skills.
+But it is important that you're inquisitive with a curiosity to learn and develop your skills.
 You'll have a creative approach when responding to challenges; and be a well-rounded team player who can demonstrate that you fit with our open, fast-paced culture.

 We'll need to know you're excited by the high-quality work at Bird & Bird and the prospect of learning about our clients' industries.
 We also want you to have a strong international perspective.
 While this doesn't necessarily mean that you'll speak a variety of languages or have visited every corner of the globe, you'll take a keen interest in different cultures and understand the importance of multinational co-operation.
 You'll have an interest in our sector specialisms and a willingness to learn more about them as you progress at the firm, developing a deep understanding of the wider economic and cultural context and using your knowledge to the best possible effect.